 The second period saw the Lightning continue their possession advantage (53.57%) but were unable to get one past Lundqvist despite some great chances.
-Johnson was stoned twice, including on a 2-on-1 late in the period.
+Tyler Johnson was stoned twice, including on a 2-on-1 late in the period.
 The Rangers’ best chance came when a shot beat Bishop and went off the post, only to have defenseman Jason Garrison sweep it under him to get a whistle.

 So the Rangers entered the third period with a lead.
 This season, they had gone 42-0-1 with the lead after two, including 6-0-0 in the playoffs.
-Under head coach Alain Vigneault, the Rangers were 81-3-3 when leading after two in the regular season or the postseason.
+Under coach Alain Vigneault, the Rangers were 81-3-3 when leading after two in the regular season or the postseason.

-Those trends continued.
+Those rends continued.